python/devguide/testing/new-buildbot-worker.rst

 However, mistakes and bugs happen, as could a compromise, so keep this in mind when siting your buildbot on your network and establishing the security around it.
-Treat the buildbot like you would any resource that is public facing and might get hacked (use a VM and/or jail/chroot/solaris zone, put it in a DMZ, etc).
+Treat the buildbot like you would any resource that is public facing and might get hacked (use a VM and/or jail/chroot/solaris zone, put it in a DMZ, and so on).
 While the buildbot does not have any ports open for inbound traffic (and is not public facing in that sense), committer mistakes do happen, and security flaws are discovered in both released and unreleased code, so treating the buildbot